Vegetarian Shepherd's Pie Recipe

 Vegetarian Shepherd's Pie

-A filling, nutritious vegan shepherd's pie made with red lentils and topped with creamy, fluffy mashed potatoes and vegan cheese.
+A filling, nutritious vegan shepherd's pie made with red lentils and topped with creamy, fluffy mashed potatoes.
 The perfect healthy and super satisfying vegan dinner.

 Ingredients